Sayedelmahdy/HospitalManagementSystem/README.md

 Overall, the Hospital Management System is a comprehensive and powerful tool that helps hospitals to operate efficiently, deliver better patient care, and improve the overall experience of patients and medical staff.

-## Use Cases

-The Hospital Management System allows patients, doctors, and administrators to access and manage patient and doctor information.
-The system provides various functionalities that allow patients to register, update their details, schedule appointments, and pay consultation fees online.
-Doctors can view patient records, add treatment descriptions, and manage appointment details.
-Administrators can add new doctors, update their details, verify payments, and generate bills/receipts.

-### Patient Use Cases

-#### Registration

-- A new patient can register themselves and provide their details such as name, age, gender, blood group, etc. The system prompts the user to fill in the necessary fields.

-#### Updating

-- The patient can update their details which will be reflected in the HMS database.
-The patient can only update their details before treatment starts.

-#### Appointment

-- The system displays a list of available doctors, timings, dates, and enables patients to select a suitable appointment.
-The patient can also cancel an appointment.

-#### Payment

-- The system allows patients to pay the consultant fee of the doctor online or by cash.

-### Doctor Use Cases

-#### View Patient Records

-- The doctor can view patient records and treatment history.

-#### Add Treatment Description

-- The doctor can add descriptions of the treatment given to patients.

-#### Appointment Details

-- The doctor can view appointment requests with the schedule and confirm/cancel the appointment.

-### Administrator Use Cases

-#### Add Doctor

-- The administrator can add a new doctor to the system and fill in their details.

-#### Update Doctor Details

-- The administrator can view and update doctor details in the system.

-#### Verify Payment

-- The administrator can verify payments submitted by patients and generate bills/receipts.

 ## Getting Started